 There are two main types of endoscopic scans:

-- EUS – An EUS (endoscopic ultrasound) uses an endoscope with an ultrasound probe (transducer) attached.
+EUS – An EUS (endoscopic ultrasound) uses an endoscope with an ultrasound probe (transducer) attached.
+The endoscope is passed through your mouth into the small bowel.
 The transducer makes soundwaves that create detailed pictures of the pancreas and ducts.
 This helps to locate small tumours and shows if the cancer has spread into nearby tissue.